 This is a two step process that may require a few iterations.
 Start off by deciding on the area that you want to (or can) allocate to the enclosed laundry room in the garage.

-Juggle around till you have a garage laundry layout that ticks all the boxes.
+Juggle around till you have a garage laundry room layout that ticks all the boxes.

 TIP: Think of the new walls & the door, having lots of clear glass panels.
 Even a small enclosed laundry room in a garage will not be claustrophobic!